 What are the "Limited Time Offer" Packages?

-For a limited time, the Home Efficiency Rebate currently offers two packages with bonus rebate amounts to those who have their pre-work energy audit completed on or after January 1, 2020, and who have the final post-work energy audit completed on or before March 31, 2020.
+For a limited time, the Home Efficiency Rebate currently offers two packages with bonus rebate amounts to those who have their pre-work energy audit completed before April 30, 2020 and their post-work energy audit completed within 120 days of the pre-work audit.

 These two Limited Time Offer packages contain various popular scopes of work, and award bonus rebate amounts.
 There are no additional requirements to qualify for these promotional packages.
 Just by completing the scopes of work outlined in each package, alongside the pre- and post-work energy audits within the date period above, you will receive the bonus rebate amounts (provided you already meet the qualifying requirements for the Home Efficiency Rebate).

 If you have any questions or comments about the Limited Time Offer packages for the Home Efficiency Rebate, please do contact us or call us at 1-866-333-3920!

 What does the Rebate Qualification Process Look Like?

 Two seperate energy audits are needed to qualify a homeowner for Home Efficiency Rebates.
 One before any renovations have begun and one right after all of the renovations are completed.
 The common way for a homeowner to receive a rebate is as such:

 - Get in touch with an approved Service Organization (such as Barrier Sciences Group) that has registered energy advisors can conduct both a pre-renovation energy audit and a post-renovation energy audit.

 - Use the information provided in the energy audit to pick a minimum of two applicable home improvements (the information provided from the energy audit and energy advisor will aid you in choosing the most cost-effective option).

 - Have a reputable and professional contractor perform all of your chosen renovations (such as our friends at GNI).